Ahsanhameed92/DemoProject/README.md

   2-Abstract class can have abstract and non-abstract methods while Interface can have only abstract methods.

-  3-Abstract class doesn't support multiple inheritance while Abstract class doesn't support multiple inheritance.
+  3-Abstract class doesn't support multiple inheritance while Interface supports multiple inheritance.

-  4-Abstract class can have final, non-final, static and non-static variables on the other hand abstract class can have final, non-final, static and non-static variables.
+  4-Abstract class can have final, non-final, static and non-static variables on the other hand Interface has only static and final variables.

   5-A Java class can implement multiple interfaces but it can extend only one abstract class.